NOURISHING is a tool designed to help policymakers, researchers and civil society organisations worldwide take action to tackle unhealthy diets.

 FAO database on food based dietary guidelines

-Yale Rudd Center for Food and Obesity - Pledge on Food Marketing to Children Worldwide
+The Rudd Center for Food Policy and Obesity – Pledge on Food Marketing to Children Worldwide

 Marketing of breast-milk substitutes: National implementation of the international code.
 Status Report 2016 (joint report by WHO, UNICEF and IBFAN published in 2016 providing information on the implementation status of the International Code of Marketing of Breast-milk Substitutes and subsequent relevant WHO resolutions in and by countries)